LazzaAU/skill_SkillTranslator/instructions/en.md

  - dialog
  - instructions_______________________

-#Known Bugs

-Running the skill once should work as intended but trying to run it twice without restarting Alice will result in a "language not valid" error.

-**Example**:

-1. Run the precheck mode and let the skill complete it's task
-2. Go to settings and turn off preCheck mode
-3. Run the translation process and ALice will show in the logs that the language set in the settings is "invalid" despite it not being changed.

-To fix:
+#Tips

+Currently.. if you run the skill in one language and then run the skill in another language you may strike a error.
-1. Restart Alice and run the translation mode again
+Restart Alice if you are switching the default languages between attempts.

 - Side note: